-A circular fibre-optic attachment was attached to the camera lens for uniform illumination during optical imaging.
+A circular fibre-optic attachment was connected to the camera lens for uniform illumination during optical imaging.
 First, a green light filter (545 nm) was used to obtain an image of the cortical surface with blood vessel landmarks (the green image).
 Then a longer wavelength (630 nm) filter was used for imaging.
 This wavelength of light was used because it was shown to reliably isolate the haemodynamic changes related to neuronal activity.
 Shorter wavelength lights (< 600 nm) reveal more of the blood volume changes while light of wavelength longer than 630 nm primarily detected light scatter effects.
 Light at 630 nm was the longest wavelength of light we could use to ensure maximum penetration of the light into the cortex while still imaging the haemodynamic changes.

 Image acquisition